linhvth/the-journal/_posts/2025-06-21-how-did-you-think.md

 ---
 layout: post
-title: "What was your thought process?"
+title: "\"What was your thought process?\""
 tags:
     - thoughts
     - learning